Open-Science-Training-Handbook/Open-Science-Training-Handbook_EN/05ExamplesAndPracticalGuidance/README.md

 * Level of prior knowledge needed

-    * None; some familiarity with the research cycle is helpful
+    * None; some familiarity with the research cycle is helpful.

 * Things to bear in mind

-    * Best at the beginning of a longer training program where multiple topics will be covered
+    * Best at the beginning of a longer training program where multiple topics will be covered.

-    * For the sticky dots, choose a combination that is colour-blind friendly
+    * For the sticky dots, choose a combination that is colour-blind friendly.

-    * The number of activities to choose depends on the number of participants (e.g., three for smaller groups, two for larger groups)
+    * The number of activities to choose depends on the number of participants (e.g., three for smaller groups, two for larger groups).

-    * Individual printouts are used to prevent peer pressure / bias
+    * Individual printouts are used to prevent peer pressure / bias.

-    * Individual printouts can be kept for reference during the remaining of the training
+    * Individual printouts can be kept for reference during the remaining of the training.

 * How to adapt for other purposes

-    * This exercise can easily be adapted to prioritize other topics
+    * This exercise can easily be adapted to prioritize other topics.

 ##### **Example 3: Selection of open science practices**